-Additionally, there are many types of corrosion that can play a role, as covered later in this article.
+Additionally, many types of corrosion can play a role, as covered later in this article.

 Factors Affecting Rust on Stainless Steel

-There are various factors that affect the rusting of stainless steel.
+Various factors affect the rusting of stainless steel.
 Firstly, the weather can play a huge role when it comes to rust on your stainless steel.
 The elements, such as rain or snow, can play a major part and lead to the early onset of rust.